puniverse/comsat/docs/index.md

 server.start();
 ~~~

+Notice that the session handler is installed as well: `AutoWebActorHandler` will use Undertow sessions if available, else it will create a new actor instance for every exchange.

 The way individual web actor references are assigned to individual HTTP exchanges is represented by the `WebActorHandler.Context` interface, which provides the web actor reference and URL matching logic.

 `WebActorHandler` delegates session lookup (or creation) to a developer-supplied `ContextProvider` which is the only required constructor argument; here's an example server setup using `WebActorHandler` and delegating all exchanges to a single actor (have a look at `comsat-actors-undertow`'s' tests for further insight):